open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

-Returns a new `Context` as child of the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.
+Returns a new `Context` derived from the `Context` passed as argument, containing the extracted value, which can be a `SpanContext`, `DistributedContext` or another cross-cutting concern context.